r-moruju/CI_PP1_TH/README.md

 - Font Awsome

 ## Features
-The page consists of four pages and thirteen features
+The page consists of four pages and eleven features

 ### Logo and Navigation Bar
 - Featured on all four pages